zacyzacy/zacyoungdale-website/content/_index.md

 # ___Zac Youngdale___
 ---

 Life-long computer guy.
 Proud Canadian, fluent in English and French.
-Specialties include programming particularly in Python, C#, and C++, Docker, Django, Unity, System Administration, making great coffee, and being a reliable team player.
+Specialties include programming particularly in C#, and C++, and other technologies including Docker, Unity, and other game engines.
+Very experienced system administrator.
+Great at making coffee.
 LGBTQ+ Ally.

 ---